- 276 views

 Day 5: Tarifa to Tangier

 Travel from Spain to Morocco today!
 Board the train to Tarifa, two hours away from Seville and take the ferry to Tangier — the gateway to Morocco.
 Located on the Strait of Gibraltar, Tangier lies at the intersection of Europe and Africa.
+Your Morocco tour starts here.
 At its highest point sits Kasbah, the oldest part of town, where you can explore the many whitewashed and yellow-painted houses row by row.
 The city is a huge port with monuments and museums that date back to centuries-old Moorish medina, with streets of boutique hotels and Euro-Moroccan cuisine.
 Pair that with long beaches, artisan gems and growing coffee culture, making Tangier a perfect spot to stop and be welcomed by Moroccan hospitality.

 Spend the night and be sure to stay around Boulevard Pasteur, where Art Nouveau and Art Deco collide, for the ideal place to feel the heartbeat of the city.